yrsobrinho/yrsobrinho/README.md

-# Sobre mim
+# About Me

-Sou Desenvolvedora de Softwares com foco em tecnologias quânticas e Inteligência Artificial, explorando soluções inovadoras em Visão Computacional.
-Atualmente, sou pesquisadora no Recogna Laboratory e estudante de Sistemas de Informação.
-Minha paixão é unir o poder da computação quântica com IA para resolver problemas complexos de maneira eficiente e criativa.
+As a Software Developer, I merge quantum technologies and Artificial Intelligence to craft innovative solutions in Computer Vision.
+With a role as a researcher at the Recogna Laboratory and my academic journey in Information Systems, I thrive on solving complex challenges through the synergy of quantum computing and AI.

-## Habilidades
+## Skills

-### ⚛️ Computação Quântica
+### ⚛️ Quantum Computing
-- Desenvolvimento de algoritmos quânticos.
+- Development of quantum algorithms.
-- Familiaridade com frameworks como Qiskit e Pennylane.
+- Familiarity with frameworks such as Qiskit and Pennylane.
-- Simulação de circuitos quânticos e execução em hardwares quânticos reais.
+- Simulation of quantum circuits and execution on real quantum hardware.

-### 🤖 Inteligência Artificial e Visão Computacional
+### 🤖 Artificial Intelligence and Computer Vision
-- Modelagem de redes neurais para análise de imagens.
+- Neural network modeling for image analysis.
-- Experiência com bibliotecas como PyTorch e OpenCV.
+- Experience with libraries such as PyTorch and OpenCV.
-- Implementação de soluções baseadas em aprendizado profundo para classificação e detecção de objetos.
+- Implementation of deep learning-based solutions for object classification and detection.

-### 🚀 Desenvolvimento de Software
+### 🚀 Software Development
-- Criação de aplicações robustas e escaláveis.
+- Creation of robust and scalable applications.
-- Utilização de práticas ágeis no desenvolvimento.
+- Use of agile practices in development.
-- Experiência com controle de versão (Git).
+- Experience with version control (Git).

-## Objetivos
+## Goals

-- Avançar no uso de tecnologias quânticas aplicadas a problemas do mundo real.
+- Advance the use of quantum technologies applied to real-world problems.
-- Promover o uso de soluções de IA em áreas de impacto social.
+- Promote the use of AI solutions in areas of social impact.